hans-mayer/blog/_posts/2026-03-09-second-interface-for-u-blox-receiver-on-pi4-and-pi5.markdown

 categories:
 ---

-This post will just describe how to setup a second interface (UART2) on a Raspberry Pi4 and Pi5 with Debian 13 (trixie). <br>
+This post will just describe how to setup a second interface on a Raspberry Pi4 and Pi5 with Debian 13 (trixie) for the second interface on the GNSS receiver called UART2. <br>
-A detailed description how to prepare a Raspberry Pi4 and Pi5 can be found here: <br>
+A detailed description how to prepare a Raspberry Pi4 and Pi5 for `gpsd` and `ntpd` can be found here: <br>
 [GPSD on Raspberry Pi5 with Debian Trixie](/2025/12/20/GPSD-NTP-on-Raspberry-PI5-with-Trixie.html){:target="_blank"} <br>
 [GPSD on Raspberry Pi4 with Debian Bullseye](/2022/06/19/GPSD-NTP-on-Raspberry-PI4-with-Bullseye.html){:target="_blank"}